maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 ##### Plotting Bayesian linear regression

 In Bayesian linear regression we return a full distribution for each parameter which is a Gaussian distribution.
 As such we can sample from this distribution and visualise the distribution of competing hypotheses for the best fit line.
 Each sample from the posterior is a slope and intercept term and we plot its line in light blue - we draw 100 samples.
-The OLS solution is shown in red (note this isn't the ridge regression solution but in this example will be very similar).
+The OLS solution is shown in red (note this isn't the ridge regression solution but in this example they will be very similar).

 Note, as the below fit was done with [scikit-learn](https://scikit-learn.org/stable/auto_examples/linear_model/plot_bayesian_ridge.html) there's a little more going on under the hood in terms of hyperparameter estimation, but this doesn't change the story - we still get *many* solutions from a Bayesian linear regression model, not just a single explanation.